 As resources are scarce, the society is always forced to make choices.
-To produce more of one good, a certain amount of other goods has to be sacrificed.
+To produce more of one good, a certain amount of other goods , which could have been produced, has to be sacrificed.
 The true cost of using economic resources in any given project is the loss of the alternative output which might have been produced.
 Let us learn what is meant by opportunity cost in economics.

-Suppose, you have Rs.
-20,000 ad you want to purchase a laptop and a LCD TV.
-But with only Rs.
-20,000 in hand you cannot buy both.
-If you decide to buy the laptop, then the opportunity cost of choosing the laptop is the cost of the foregone satisfaction from the LCD TV and vice versa.
+- Suppose, you have Rs.
+20,000 and you want to purchase a laptop and an LCD TV.
+However, with only Rs.
+20,000 in hand you cannot buy both as their total cost is more than Rs.
+20,000.
+If you decide to buy the Laptop, then the opportunity cost of choosing the laptop , is the cost of the foregone satisfaction from the LCD TV and vice versa.

 MOC=Δ loss of output of good Y / Δ gain of output of good X

-Suppose for a manufacturing company, production of 1 consumer good requires the company to sacrifice production of 4 capital goods, then this 4 capital goods will be the marginal opportunity cost of producing an additional consumer good.
+Suppose for a manufacturing company, production of 4 consumer goods requires the company to sacrifice production of 1 capital goods, then this 1 capital goods, will be the marginal opportunity cost of producing the 4 additional consumer good.